We want to get rid of SCSS (#8), but rather than just throwing out the features of SCSS entirely, I want us to have a more minimal CSS preprocessor.

 &

 at the beginning of every nested rule.
-The draft indicates that parsing ambiguities are to blame, and that large amounts of lookahead are required to disambiguate things in some cases, making it unsuitable for runtime.
-I propose that we simply not do stupid ambiguous CSS and get some nice features out of the deal.I propose that it works like so.
+The official CSS draft indicates that parsing ambiguities sometimes require large amounts of lookahead in some cases, making it unsuitable for runtime.
+We are not doing this at runtime, and furthermore, we can just avoid stupid ambiguous CSS.Here's how ours should work:

 Parsing rules vs. declarations

-Broadly speaking, I think it should be pretty easy to tell the difference by just looking ahead to a
+Broadly speaking, I think it should be pretty easy to tell the difference between rules and declarations by just looking ahead to a

 ;